 Given that CPI fluctuations are to be expected during your project management processes, establishing a CPI operating range becomes essential.
 This range serves as a benchmark, allowing project managers to better comprehend and interpret CPI trends.

-How to define the operating range?
+How to define the CPI’s operating range?

 Defining the operating range is a critical step best initiated during the project planning phase, specifically, before the project starts.
 Establishing this range typically begins by analyzing historical data from past projects, industry benchmarks, and expert opinions.
 Evaluating these factors helps in determining an acceptable range within which the metric is expected to fluctuate.